awsdocs/aws-codebuild-user-guide/doc_source/sample-github-enterprise.md

    **Windows clients:**

-   Use your browser to download your certificate from GitHub Enterprise\.
+   Use your browser to download your certificate from GitHub Enterprise Server\.
 To see the site's certificate details, choose the padlock icon\.
 For information about how to export the certificate, see your browser documentation\.
 **Important**
 Save the certificate as a \.pem file\.